Gardens in Progress

 We're well on the way to finishing the "Nest and Rest" garden at Grace House which will be officially opened this summer.
 It will provide a place for recreation and enjoyment for the children and families who use the hospice services and provide a safe and peaceful haven.

 This project has seen generosity from grant making trusts along with support from nearby Cowell’s Garden Centre, Johnsons of Whixley for plants, funds raised by those taking part in Garden Re-Leaf Day, Kew Green Hotels and many others.
 Featuring an interactive water feature, sensitive planting and sheltered areas, it will provide families with an invaluable outside space for respite and relaxation, as well as stimulating features that can be used for therapies and reflection.

-We are also looking forward to creating The Garden of Colour at Claire House Children's Hospice (Wirral), as well as sensory gardens at Little Harbour Children's Hospice (St Austell) and Richard House Hospice (Beckton, London) becoming a reality.
+We're also looking forward to creating The Garden of Colour at Claire House Children's Hospice (on the Wirral), as well as sensory gardens at Little Harbour Children's Hospice (St Austell) and Richard House Hospice (Beckton, London) becoming a reality.

-Due to the generosity of those who support Greenfingers Charity in a variety of ways we have also completed the following gardens under the A Million Moments appeal:
+Due to the generosity of those who support Greenfingers Charity in a variety of ways we have also completed the following gardens:

 - RHS Chelsea Garden at Earl Mountbatten Hospice, Isle of Wight